gnana997/g-lang/README.md

 # Building compiler for my language

-This project is a simple compiler for a custom language called g-lang.
+This project is a simple compiler for a custom language called g-lang just for learning purpose.
 The compiler is written in C and includes a lexer to tokenize the input source code.

 ## Project Structure